openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 - The secret created is of type `kubernetes.io/tls`.
 - The router serviceaccount must have permission to read this secret particular secret.
   - The role and rolebinding to provide this access must be provided by the user.
-- CEL validations will enforce that both `.spec.tls.certificate` and `.spec.tls.certificateRef` are not specified on the route.
+- CEL validations will enforce that both `.spec.tls.certificate` and `.spec.tls.externalCertificate` are not specified on the route.

 ### Risks and Mitigations